evan-lloyd/graphpatch/docs/working_with_graphpatch.rst

 Inspecting node shapes
 **********************
-When constructing activation patches, it can be useful to know what shape is expected for a Tensor at the target node.
+When constructing activation patches, it can be useful to know what shape is expected for a tensor at the target node.
 You may have noticed in the examples above that ``graph``'s REPL representation lists shape information next to each node.
 To get programmatic access to this information as a ``torch.Size`` value, you can use the ``_shape`` attribute on any node: